 30.8.1.2 Submittal of Security.
-The project owner of a SEOD shall, at its expense, and not later than 30-days before commencement of project construction, obtain and submit Security in favor of the County for approval by the County Commission.
+The project owner of a SEOD shall, at its expense, provide the County with financial security to cover the estimated costs of decommissioning and site reclamation of the facility.
+Provision of the financial security shall be phased in over the first eleven (11) years of the solar power generation.

-30.8.1.3 Form of Security.
+30.8.1.2.1 No later than the first anniversary of the start of commercial solar power generation, the project owner shall provide the County with the financial security to cover twenty (20) percent of the estimated costs of decommissioning and site reclamation.

+- 30.8.1.2.2 No later than the sixth anniversary of the start of solar power generation, the project owner shall provide the County with the financial security to cover fifty (50) percent of the estimated costs of decommissioning and site reclamation. - 30.8.1.2.3 No later than the eleventh anniversary of the start of commercial solar power generation, the project owner shall provide the County with the financial security to cover one hundred and twenty (120) percent of the estimated cost of decommissioning and site reclamation. - 30.8.1.3 Form of Security.
 Such Security shall be in the form of a letter of credit, a cash escrow account, a performance bond, or other form of Security which is acceptable to the County.
 Any entity providing Security must be authorized to provide such Security in the State of Missouri and must be acceptable to the County Commission.
-The Security must contain such provision, terms or conditions as the County deems to be necessary, including, but not limited to, those set out herein, unless specifically waived in writing by the County.

-30.8.1.4 Amount.
-The Security shall be in an amount equal to one hundred fifty (150) percent of the estimated decommissioning and reclamation costs and shall provide for an annual adjustment of the amount of the Security based on the annual rate of inflation.
-Such amount shall be determined by the County Commission based upon estimates from knowledgeable contractors and such other information or factors that the Commission deems to be relevant.

-30.8.1.5 Maintenance of Security.
+The Security must contain such provision, terms or conditions as the County deems to be necessary, including, but not limited to, those set out herein, unless specifically waived in writing by the County. - 30.8.1.4 Amount.
+The Security shall be in an amount equal to one hundred twenty (120) percent of the estimated decommissioning and reclamation costs.
+Such amount shall be determined by the County Commission based upon estimates from knowledgeable contractors and such other information or factors that the Commission deems to be relevant. - 30.8.1.5 Adjustment of Security.
+For the first 11 years of the project's operation, the project owner shall be required to make an adjustment for inflation at each stage of submittal of the financial security outlined in Section 30.8.1.2. - 30.8.1.6 The project owner will be required to make financial adjustments to the security to adjust for inflation every three years following the eleventh anniversary of the start of commercial solar power generation. - 30.8.1.7 Maintenance of Security.
 The Security may not be canceled, released, or in any way terminated without prior written approval from Boone County.
-The Security shall be maintained and continued in force as long as such arrays or their above-ground improvements exist and until all decommissioning and site reclamation has been completed and paid for.

-- Additional Security.
-When Required.
-If the County Commission has any reason to believe that the Security is insufficient, it may demand such other Security as it deems to be necessary. - Survival of Sale.
-The Security must be written so as to survive any sale or transfer of the arrays and related project property or the insolvency of the project owner.
+The Security shall be maintained and continued in force as long as such solar structures or their above-ground improvements exist and until all decommissioning and site reclamation has been completed and paid for. - Survival of Sale.
+The Security must be written so as to survive any sale or transfer of the solar structures and related project property or the insolvency of the project owner until other security is in place.
 It shall further apply to all successors and assigns of the project owner.
 Any entity providing Security must be authorized to provide such Security in the State of Missouri and must be acceptable to the County Commission.